 China's rapid economic growth will be the global economic story of the next 10 to 20 years.
 The opportunities are huge, and the country is growing richer by the day.
-In fact, our Motley Fool Global Gains international investing team recently returned from a research trip to China, where we were almost universally impressed by the companies we met with and the growth trajectories they displayed.
+In fact, our Motley Fool Global Gains international investing team recently returned from a research trip to China, where we met with executives at various companies and were generally impressed with how these folks ran their companies.

 That does not mean, however, that we'd be willing to pay any price to own them.
-Today, however, thanks to the decline in the Chinese market, we're looking hard at a long list of Chinese stocks.
-To see what we're recommending, click here to try Global Gains free for 30 days.
+Today, however, we're looking hard at the Chinese stocks that are still cheap, and I recommend one of them in tomorrow's brand new issue of Global Gains.
+To see that recommendation as soon as it's released, click here to try Global Gains free for 30 days.
 There is no obligation to subscribe.